gataca-io/gataca.io/content/mdpages/gataca-wallet-terms-of-service.md

 IF YOU DO NOT AGREE TO ALL THESE TERMS, YOU SHALL REFRAIN FROM USING THE SERVICE.

-# 3 YOUR RIGHTS TO USE THE SERVICE
+# 3 Your rights to use the service

 The Service is protected by copyright, trade secret, and other intellectual property laws.
 You are only granted the right to use the Service and only for the purposes described by GATACA.

 Until termination of these Terms and as long as you comply with these Terms, GATACA grants to you a non-exclusive, non-transferable, revocable license to you for the purpose of using the Wallet, at your election and without obligation.
 GATACA reserves all other rights in the Service.

-# 4 SECURITY RISKS & DOWNTIME
+# 4 Security risks & downtime

 ## 4.1 Security